Viveka Babajee: Career

 Babajee achieved success in India with KamaSutra condoms commercials.
 She also participated in music videos for Daler Mehndi's "Boom Boom", Harbhajan Mann's "Hai Meri Billo" and Abbey's "Phir Se".
 In 2009, her company, Cream Events, achieved success with the help of her ex-boyfriend and business partner, Kartik Jobanputra.
 She later broke all ties with Cream Events.

-As a model, Babajee walked the ramp for top designers including Ritu Kumar, Ritu Beri, Abu Jani and Sandeep Khosla, Rohit Bal, Suneet Varma, JJ Valaya, Tarun Tahiliani, and many others.
+As a model, Babajee walked the ramp for India's top designers including Ritu Kumar, Ritu Beri, Abu Jani and Sandeep Khosla, Rohit Bal, Suneet Varma, JJ Valaya, Tarun Tahiliani, and many others.
 In January 2010, she started her own event management business and managed projects like the Arjun Khanna show by Taj Colaba.
 Her company was named "VIBGYOR ENT" (Lifestyle and Boutik Events).
-VIBGYOR is an acronym for the seven colours of the rainbow (Violet, Indigo, Blue, Green, Yellow, Orange & Red).
+VIBGYOR is an acronym for the seven colours of the rainbow (violet, indigo, blue, green, yellow, orange & red).

 Viveka Babajee had been an anchor for FTV India.
 She made her debut film appearance in Yeh Kaisi Mohabbat, co-starring with Deeksha and Krishna, released in 2002.
 Even though the movie did poorly at the box office, Babajee's performance did not go unnoticed.

 Death

 She was found hanging from the ceiling fan in her apartment on 25 June 2010, at her Bandra residence in Mumbai.
 The police reports stated that Babajee committed suicide due to depression.
-The last entry in her diary, which was found next to her body, said, "you killed me, Gautam Vohra," and unconfirmed reports stated that she became depressed after separating from her boyfriend, Gautam Vohra.
+The last entry in her diary, which was found next to her body, said, "you killed me, Gautam Vohra," and unconfirmed reports stated that she became depressed after separating from her boyfriend, Vohra.
 However, in 2012, the case was re-opened by police after Vohra was arrested in connection with a murder case.